-The Bank included outflows from derivatives as well as impact of an adverse market scenario on derivatives, financing transactions and other contracts in outflows related to derivative exposures and other collateral requirements.
+The Bank included outflows from derivatives, impact of an adverse market scenario on derivatives as well as due collateral.
+The Bank considers the outflows and inflows provided for period of 30 calendar days from the exposure to derivative transactions on a net basis in accordance with Article 21 of the Commission Delegated Regulation (EU) 2018/1620 amending Commission Delegated Regulation (EU) 2015/61.
+During observed period, outflows from derivatives in average amounted

-The Bank considers the outflows and inflows provided for period of 30 calendar days from the exposure to derivative transactions on a net basis in accordance with Article 21 of the Commission Delegated Regulation (EU) 2015/61.
-During observed period, outflows from derivatives in average amounted HRK 773 million.
+HRK 1,106 million.

-Additionally, the LCR reports an additional outflow that meets the collateral requirements that would arise from the impact of the adverse market scenario on the Historical Look-Back Approach (HLBA).
-The mentioned outflow in the observed period in average amounted HRK 153 million.
+Additionally, the LCR reports an additional outflow that meets the collateral requirements that would arise from the impact of the adverse market scenario on the Historical Look-Back Approach (HLBA) as well as due collateral.
+The mentioned outflow in the observed period in average amounted HRK 274 million.